Interrupt

 In digital computers, an interrupt (Note: The nomenclature varies depending on platform and author.
 Other terms used include exception and trap.) is a request for the processor to interrupt currently executing code (when permitted), so that the event can be processed in a timely manner.
 If the request is accepted, the processor will suspend its current activities, save its state, and execute a function called an interrupt handler (or an interrupt service routine, ISR) to deal with the event.
 This interruption is often temporary, allowing the software to resume (Note: The operating system might resume the interrupted process or might switch to a different process.) normal activities after the interrupt handler finishes, although the interrupt could instead indicate a fatal error.

-Interrupts are commonly used by hardware devices to indicate electronic or physical state changes that require time-sensitive attention.
+Interrupts are commonly used by hardware devices to indicate time-sensitive electronic or physical state changes that require attention quickly.
 Interrupts are also commonly used to implement computer multitasking and system calls, especially in real-time computing.
 Systems that use interrupts in these ways are said to be interrupt-driven.

 History

-Hardware interrupts were introduced as an optimization, eliminating unproductive waiting time in polling loops, waiting for external events.
+Hardware interrupts were introduced as an optimization, eliminating unproductive waiting time in polling loops waiting for external events.
 The first system to use this approach was the DYSEAC, completed in 1954, although earlier systems provided error trap functions.

-The UNIVAC 1103A computer is generally credited with the earliest use of interrupts in 1953.
+The UNIVAC 1103A computer is generally credited with the earliest use of interrupts, in 1953.
 Earlier, on the UNIVAC I (1951) "Arithmetic overflow either triggered the execution of a two-instruction fix-up routine at address 0, or, at the programmer's option, caused the computer to stop."
 The IBM 650 (1954) incorporated the first occurrence of interrupt masking.
 The National Bureau of Standards DYSEAC (1954) was the first to use interrupts for I/O. The IBM 704 was the first to use interrupts for debugging, with a "transfer trap", which could invoke a special routine when a branch instruction was encountered.
-The MIT Lincoln Laboratory TX-2 system (1957) was the first to provide multiple levels of priority interrupts.
+The MIT Lincoln Laboratory TX-2 system (1957) was the first to provide multiple levels of priority for interrupts.